-The Wild Strawberry is similar, in appearance to the well known garden strawberry although still edible it is overall much smaller.
-It can often be found growing in many dry grassy places, from Meadows and Gardens to Road side verges, often sending out long runners and colonising any available ground.
+The Wild or Woodland Strawberry is similar, in appearance to the well known garden strawberry although still edible it is overall much smaller.
+In the UK they can often be found growing in many dry grassy places, from Woodland rides, Meadows and Gardens to Road side verges, often sending out long runners and colonising any available ground.

 The leaves of the strawberry plant are made up of three oval leaflets, the small flowers have 5 white petals and a rich yellow centre and appear April to July.